dzuqe/mathweave/README.md

 The user can login with their key file and store their expression history on Arweave.
 They can also view other people's history.

-They can add the data from arweave in their session so they can reuse these in the CLI.
+They can add historical expressions from arweave in their session so they can reuse these in the CLI.